Nvidiacoursems/Nvidia_Project/README.md

 #Purpose

 This project was made to detect air vehicles.
 It was made for military use.
+The AI detects the image of the vehicle then would give out 2 different outputs depending on the two conditions shown below:

--First the Ai would detect the vehicle if it is a threat it would warn the military that a harmfull vehicle has entered the premises and would react if given permission.
+-First if the vehicle is a threat it would warn the military that a harmfull vehicle has entered the premises and would react if given permission.

 -Second if the vehicle is not a threat it would inform the military that a harmless vehicle has entered the countries premises.